IBM-Blockchain-Archive/learn-chaincode/README.md

 #Implementing Your First Chaincode

 #### Setting up the environment
-1. Download and install GoLang for your operating system at [GoLang](https://golang.org/dl/).
+1. Download and install Golang for your operating system at [GoLang](https://golang.org/dl/).
 2. Setting your GOPATH
 	- If you jump right to step 3, you might encounter an error similar to this: `$GOPATH must not be set to $GOROOT`.
 The $GOPATH is simply a path within your **environment variables** where your go code and future projects will exist.
 The $GOPATH must be set to get, build, and install packages outside the standard Go tree.
 As a result, this path needs to be unique from the $GOROOT path - where your original go tree resides.
 Not too tricky, just create a directory and point your $GOPATH there.
 	- Here's an example for a machine running windows.